jadericdawson/h4dassistant/README.md

 # H4D Assistant Chatbot (Production Deployment)

-This repository contains the source code for the H4D Assistant, a secure, multi-user chatbot application powered by the OpenAI API.
+This repository contains the source code for the H4D Assistant, a chatbot application powered by the OpenAI API.
 It features a Python Flask backend that provides a REST API and serves an optimized React frontend for the user interface.

-User authentication is handled via a local SQLite database, and the application is designed to be hosted permanently on a server and start automatically on boot using `systemd`.
+The application is designed to be hosted permanently on a server and start automatically on boot using `systemd`.

 ## Core Features

 -   **Optimized React Frontend**: A fast, responsive chat interface built for production using `npm run build`.
--   **Unified Python Backend**: A single Flask server handles API requests, serves the static frontend files, and manages user authentication.
+-   **Unified Python Backend**: A single Flask server handles API requests and serves the static frontend files.
--   **Secure User Accounts**: Includes user registration, login, and password reset functionality to protect API key usage.
 -   **Persistent & Automated**: Designed for permanent hosting with scripts to automate setup and a `systemd` service for autostarting on system boot.

 ---

 ## 🚀 One-Time Setup on a New Machine

-These steps will guide you through cloning the repository and installing all necessary dependencies on a new machine.
+These steps will guide you through installing all necessary dependencies and preparing the application to run.

 1.  **Prerequisites**
     Ensure the following are installed on your Ubuntu machine: